harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/adult-adhd-self-report-scale-vs-maclean-screening-instrument-for-bpd.md

 It can provide a percentage match between each item on both the scales, allowing researchers to have a clearer and more quantified understanding of commonalities.
 With Harmony, the task of comparing Adult ADHD Self-Report Scale vs MacLean Screening Instrument for BPD becomes streamlined and efficient.
 Harmony can handle instruments in different languages, expanding the horizons for cross-study comparisons.
 It offers a simple and interactive interface where users can either select from a database of instruments or upload their own in PDF form.
-When comparing Adult ADHD Self-Report Scale vs MacLean Screening Instrument for BPD, Harmony's AI-powered technology ensures thorough and accurate harmonization.
+When comparing Adult ADHD Self-Report Scale vs MacLean Screening Instrument for BPD, Harmony's AI-powered technology ensures thorough and accurate harmonisation.
 It has the potential to revolutionize essential research processes in psychology and social sciences.

 {{< image src="images/gad7-becks.jpg" alt="dog" title="dog" >}}